tlong314/cmgame/README.md

 // or
 game.playSound( audios.sound1 );

+// pausing...
+game.pauseSound(soundPath);
+game.pauseSound( audios.sound1 );

+// stopping...
+game.stopSound(soundPath);
+game.stopSound( audios.sound1 );

+// Note: there ar similar "Music" methods (playMusic, pauseMusic, stopMusic), and the only real difference is that whether these play will be dependent on your game's settings for keeping sound effects on/off, and keeping music on/off

 ```

 onload - A function to call when the game's constructor has completed setup.
 Thus this only occurs as a constructor option, and is never used again in game's lifecycle.